BY Craig Underhill / ON Oct 20, 2020

 As expected during the testing, the Pulse Connect Secure endpoint was patched and no longer exploitable, but after researching the vulnerability and realising just how easy it is to exploit… It left me wondering just how many other companies are still easy pickings for a malicious actor to exploit in the wild?

 This is why I decided to follow on from the great work that @bad_packets has done to bring attention to the vast amount of vulnerable endpoints still vulnerable up until March 23rd 2020.
-You can find his article regarding this here.

 I am going to now show just how many Pulse Connect Secure endpoints are still vulnerable as of 23rd September 2020.